colbyfayock/colbyfayock.com/src/_posts/don’t-just-lint-your-code-fix-it-with-prettier.md

 For this walkthrough, I’m going to assume that you have ESLint set up and configured in an application.
 Particularly, I’m going to pick up where I left off in my previous walkthrough where [we installed ESLint to a React application](https://www.freecodecamp.org/news/what-is-linting-and-how-can-it-save-you-time/).

 Additionally of note, Prettier tells us right from the start, it's an opinionated code formatter.
-You should expect that it will format your code in  a consistent, but maybe different way, than you currently have it configured to.
+You should expect that it will format your code in  a consistent way, but maybe a different way, than you currently have it configured to.
 But don’t fret!
 You can tweak this configuration.

 So what are we starting off with?
 We already: